CCC-NULS/nulspy-tokenomics/README.md

 To setup and run: You'll need at least python 3.7, flask, and the other goodies in the repo.
 The easiest way to run it yourself is to use flask as the server.
 Otherwise you'll need Nginx with Gunicorn, Waitress, or something similar that will serve Python.

-To run - see the run.sh file.
+To run - see the Instructions.md file.
 The other run files are provided as helpers for your server setup.

-The python part is in directory tokenlife and runs on port 8084 by nginx and gunicorn via the wsgi.py file.
 On the server - gunicorn must be running.
+The python part is in flask_app.py and appsupport.py and runs on port 8084 by nginx and gunicorn via the systemctl file tokenlifeapp.service.
 The tokenlife service takes care of that.
+You need sudo to stop and start it, replace it, etc.